Idaho

 Perrine Coulee Falls – Twin Falls, ID

-This might be one of the coolest waterfalls we’ve come across – and…. it’s free, and right off the side of the road!
+This might be one of the coolest waterfalls we’ve come across — and it’s completely free and right off the side of the road.

 Centennial Waterfront Park – Twin Falls, ID